erwinlambert/laddie/README.md

 This is the LADDIE model, a 2D numerical model to simulate basal melt rates of Antarctic ice shelves.

 ---
+For questions / discussions with other users: join our new forum https://theghub.org/groups/laddie

+---
 To run the model:
 `python3 runladdie.py config.toml`
 ---